-His mother dead, PS lives in Sydney with working-class Aunt Lily and Uncle George.
+His mother dead, PS lives in Sydney with working-class Aunt Lila and Uncle George.
 When he's six or eight, his posh Aunt Vanessa descends from England.
 Named a co-guardian by PS's feckless,...

-His mother dead, PS lives in Sydney with working-class Aunt Lily and Uncle George.
+His mother dead, PS lives in Sydney with working-class Aunt Lila and Uncle George.
 When he's six or eight, his posh Aunt Vanessa descends from England.
-Named a co-guardian by PS's feckless, absent father, she asserts her rights and convinces Lily to have PS live with her weekdays.
-PS is happy at Lily's, playing with children, running about, speaking up.
+Named a co-guardian by PS's feckless, absent father, she asserts her rights and convinces Lila to have PS live with her weekdays.
+PS is happy at Lila's, playing with children, running about, speaking up.
 At Vanessa's, there's a regimen of private school, round vowels, piano and riding lessons, and lonely indoor play with fancy toys.
 He's miserable and when he objects, she sues for complete custody.
 Will anyone listen to him?
 And will he take on Vanessa's challenges to find out who he is and to love someone?Written by

 1 of 1 people found this review helpful.

 Was this review helpful to you?

 | Report this